Introduction

 The benefits of collagen and hyaluronic acid

 Collagen and hyaluronic acid are essential components for skin health.
-Collagen helps maintain the elasticity and firmness of the skin, while hyaluronic acid promotes hydration.
+Collagen helps maintain the skin's elasticity and firmness, while hyaluronic acid promotes hydration.

 A collagen treatment for scars can be particularly beneficial for reducing redness and improving the appearance of scars.